joshuaebowling/node-web-scraper/book.md

 4 and when they come from the marketplace, they do not eat unless they wash.[b]
 And there are many other traditions that they observe, such as the washing of cups and pots and copper vessels and dining couches.[c])
 4 Al regresar del mercado, no comen nada antes de lavarse.
 Y siguen otras muchas tradiciones, tales como el rito de lavar copas, jarras y bandejas de cobre).[a]
 5 And the Pharisees and the scribes asked him, “Why do your disciples not walk according to the tradition of the elders, but eat with defiled hands?”
-5 Así que los fariseos y los maestros de la ley le preguntaron a Jesús:
+5 Así que los fariseos y los maestros de la ley le preguntaron a Jesús: ―¿Por qué no siguen tus discípulos la tradición de los ancianos, en vez de comer con manos impuras?
 6 And he said to them, “Well did Isaiah prophesy of you hypocrites, as it is written,
-6 Él les contestó:
+6 Él les contestó: ―Tenía razón Isaías cuando profetizó acerca de ustedes, hipócritas, según está escrito:
 7 in vain do they worship me,
 7 En vano me adoran;
 8 You leave the commandment of God and hold to the tradition of men.”
 8 Ustedes han desechado los mandamientos divinos y se aferran a las tradiciones humanas».
 9 And he said to them, “You have a fine way of rejecting the commandment of God in order to establish your tradition!
-9 Y añadió:
+9 Y añadió: ―¡Qué buena manera tienen ustedes de dejar a un lado los mandamientos de Dios para mantener[c] sus propias tradiciones!
 10 For Moses said, ‘Honor your father and your mother’; and, ‘Whoever reviles father or mother must surely die.’
 10 Por ejemplo, Moisés dijo: “Honra a tu padre y a tu madre”,[d] y: “El que maldiga a su padre o a su madre será condenado a muerte”.[e]
 11 But you say, ‘If a man tells his father or his mother, “Whatever you would have gained from me is Corban”’ (that is, given to God)[d]—